schowdhury2019/eng99CloudAWS/README2.md

 ## Network Access Control Layer (NACL)

   * An optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets

+## Route Tables

+  * A route table contains a set of rules, called routes, that are used to determine where network traffic from your subnet or gateway is directed.